 The Red Piranha (Pygocentrus nattereri) is an omnivorous freshwater fish in the Serrasalmidae family of serrated fish.
 It is a serrasalmid.
 It is also known as the Red-Bellied Piranha.

 The Red Piranha grows to about 14-26 centimetres (5.5 to 10.2 inches) long.

-They are not strictly carnivorous (meat-eating) and are described as omnivorous (eating all things, such as both meat and plants).
+It is not strictly carnivorous (meat-eating).
+It is omnivorous (eating all things, such as both meat and plants).

 The female Red Piranha lays her eggs in holes (pits) dug into the bottom of the river.
 She protects the eggs until they are hatched.

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM